 Is the Government of Japan helping?

-We don't know of a single case of an American child being returned to an American parent by the government of Japan.
+Japan consistently fails to return kidnapped children or provide access between the abducted child and parent.
 Court orders in Japan are unenforceable without the voluntary compliance of the kidnapping parent who has no incentive to comply.
 In a meeting with Embassy of Japan officials in May 2018 to discuss if there is any genuine path for Japan to reunite parents with kidnapped children, we were told, "Your access (to your children) depends on the mother and child's wishes."
 The Government of Japan has ceded all control to the kidnapping parent.
 They have also been caught providing advice on how to abduct and circumvent a Hague Abduction Convention return order.